List of Fantastic Beasts characters: Torquill Travers

 Torquill Travers (played by Derek Ridell) is the Head of the Department Magical Law Enforcement.

 Lally Hicks

-Lally Hicks (played by Jessica Williams) is a respected teacher at Ilvermorny School of Witchcraft and Wizardry.
+Eulalie "Lally" Hicks (played by Jessica Williams) is a respected teacher at Ilvermorny School of Witchcraft and Wizardry.

 Introduced in Fantastic Beasts: The Secrets of Dumbledore

 Aberforth Dumbledore

 Aberforth Dumbledore (played by Richard Coyle) is Albus Dumbledore's younger brother and owner of the Hog's Head inn.